History and Change

 As a child, I tried again and again to bury the borrowed feelings that made it hard to think.

-And hid myself away to find the quiet.
+I failed, and remained a broken mirror, hiding myself away to find the quiet.

 It’s strange.

-I’ve often wished to see deeply into the hearts and minds of other people.
+I’ve often wished to see deeply into the hearts and minds of other people, and I never imagined it as a curse.

-Here, in the watchtower I’ve felt the unbearable weight of deep empathy.
+Here, in the Watchtower I’ve felt the unbearable weight of deep empathy, but I’ve also known its blessing.

 The bonding process gives bondmates a deep connection with each other.